dannytheanalyst911/Cyclistics/README.md

 #  How Cyclist can attract more Subciptions in Bicycle-renting market.
-Project is done in Kaggle: https://www.kaggle.com/code/phuocvu911/cyclistic-case-study
+Project is done with R programming in Kaggle: https://www.kaggle.com/code/phuocvu911/cyclistic-case-study